status-im/handbook.status.im/src/perks/computers-and-devices.md

 We defined the amounts to cover a range of options, so you will stay below that budget in most cases.
 When that happens, note that pre-approved amounts aren't "balances," and you can't spend the difference for other stuff.

-   * Laptop: up to 2000 EUR
+   * Laptop: up to 2000 USD
-   * Mic and headphones: up to 100 EUR
+   * Mic and headphones: up to 100 USD
    * Keycard: ping the #keycard channel to get a code
    * Yubikey: you can reimburse one
    * Ledger: you can reimburse one

-Check beforehand if there's already a suitable item in our [inventory](https://docs.google.com/spreadsheets/d/1A2jqn3Ch-zDyHFRnqMaoWwVHKBAPgH2p4sgEWk7Jwyo/edit?ts=5c2cbe52#gid=0).
-Also, consider refurbished devices and purchasing in trusted secondary markets for things that make sense.

-For additional funds per item or other equipment, check with your team lead, and add the approval details to your reimbursement.
+For additional funds per item or other equipment, you need to obtain a previous approval from your team lead and add the approval details to your reimbursement.
 If your equipment needs fall outside your team's budget, you can [request funds](/src/finance/request-funds.md) for approval.
 Some examples of other equipment:

    * Testing phones for engineering roles
    * A printer for an ops role
    * A digital sketchpad for a design role
-   * A business phone for a biz dev role

 > ℹ️ If you're unsure whether or not this applies to you, ping People Ops.
 We occasionally have loan assets available to all contributors.

 ## 🎁 How to get your computers and devices

-   1. Let your team lead and People Ops know the devices you will purchase two weeks before your start date, during your onboarding, or when you need them.
+   1. Let your team lead know prior to purchasing the devices.
    2. Choose official or trusted vendors to buy your equipment.
    3. Go to your `profile > assets` in BambooHR and `Add assets,` filling all device information.
    4. Once registered, request a refund by adding the expense to Expensify and your next invoice.